Certora/Examples/DEFI/LiquidityPool/README.md

 }
 ```

 In summary, the strong invariant ensures that the invariant holds during both block 1 and block 2 of the function execution.
-It assumes that the external call cannot modify the contract storage and break the invariant.
+By induction, the Prover assumes that the external call may modify the contract storage but that the invariant holds afterward.

 This version of the invariant holds during the verification process.